HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

   ``register_billing_algorithm()`` to know how to do.
 - The app **recurrents** can generate objects regularly.
 Look at files ``recurrents_register.py`` in the apps ``billing`` or ``tickets``.
-- The app **crudity** can create objects from external data, like e-mails.
+- The app **crudity** can create objects from external data, like emails.

 Unit tests and tests driven development